Classic Elements of Gothic Stories

 The use of uncontrollable nature is a counter reaction to the Romantic period, in which beautiful and serene nature was an integral part.

-The Gothic uses nature to emphasise the insignificance of the human in relation to the universe.
+The Gothic uses nature to emphasize the insignificance of the human in relation to the universe.
+Nature can overpower civilizations, and its power is merciless.

 Unusually thick mist shrouds the grounds around Dracula’s castle in Bram Stoker’s “Dracula”.

+Strong winds make doors close and open on their own, and tree branches are tapping against the window.
 All this restless nature sets the uneasy tone and is a reminder that no human is truly ever in control of their surroundings.

 Landscape painting by John Atkinson Grimshaw.
 It is a sea-side landscape painting by night.
 The sea is wild and the wind is blowing hard, as even the fire is creeping up high.
 The people in the painting are silhouetted.